JIceberg/rust-vmem/README.md

     };

     // This is valid, because we registered
-    // ptr_x which creates a page of data
+    // ptr_x which creates a page of data.
-    // when that page is allocated, all virtual addresses
+    // When that page is allocated, all virtual addresses
-    // will properly map to said page. sim.register(ptr_y);    // will say "already registered"
+    // within the page boundary will properly map to said page. sim.register(ptr_y);    // will say "already registered"
     sim.write(ptr_y, ValueType::UnsignedInt(6));
     match sim.read(ptr_y) {